Find Grad Schools

 12 Yearly Graduations

 The 7th most popular school in the country for pastoral counseling majors who are seeking their doctor's degree is Bakke Graduate University.
 Each year, around 100 students seeking various degrees attend the university.
-The pastoral counseling program at Bakke Graduate University awarded 12 doctor's degrees during the 2020-2021 school year.
-About 33% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their doctor's degree in pastoral counseling from BGU.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #9